AdobeDocs/commerce-operations.en/help/configuration/deployment/build-system.md

 >[!WARNING]
 >
->The database connection not required if it is already contained in `config.php` (see [Export the configuration](../cli/export-configuration.md).
+>The database connection not required if it is already contained in `config.php`; see [Export the configuration](../cli/export-configuration.md).
 Otherwise, the database connection is required.

 >[!INFO]
 >